 After reviewing how each persona responds to segmented messaging through both your email response rates and student enrollment numbers you can continue to fine-tune and grow your K-12 admission funnel.

 Once you’ve researched more about the families at your school and created your personas, you can use them to enhance lead nurturing and make your communication plants more effective.
 Knowing more about the different types of parents and families at your school will help you implement segmented and personalized messaging at every stage of the admission process.
 It will also make families feel heard and known, strengthening your relationship.
-And ultimately, using personas can help your school increase student enrollment.
+And ultimately, using personas can help you increase your Enrollment Management Maturity.